tinganho/csm-spec/Readme.md

 `slim install <module_name> -g` will install `module_name` globally.

+The installation folder for all modules would be defined in your `slim.json` file.
+It uses

 ### publish
 `slim publish` will publish your module to a public repo.

 ### test

 `slim test` will both performance and unit test your module.
-It will also check with the offical slim repo so that the version of your module conforms to semver.
+It will also the offical slim repo so that the version of your module follows semver.